Swoosh THIS

 Serendipity triumphs.
 A few lines into writing my anti-shopping screed, I happened on Mark Edmundson’s wise and timely editorial in the New York Times.

-Edmundson’s “I Hate, Therefore I Am” argues that snark is not necessarily the answer—whether directed toward Republicans, Democrats or wearers of t-shirts.
-Along the way, it offered a potent reminder of a first encounter with one of my favorite poets.
+Edmundson’s “I Hate, Therefore I Am” describes the landscape of multidirectional hatreds that zigzag through America and argues that snark is not necessarily the answer—whether directed toward Republicans, Democrats or wearers of t-shirts.
+Along the way, it offered a sweet reminder of a first encounter with one of my favorite poets.

 My first serious writing teacher—way back in the late 1970s—was Professor James Robinson, a stately and kind soul who radiated generosity and good sense.
-Early in our college seminar, he told the dozen or so aspiring fiction writers about the unusual necklace he wore every day: a leather thong holding a small flat stone, on which was printed “I’m Nobody.”
+Early in our college seminar, he told the dozen or so aspiring poets and novelists about the unusual necklace he wore every day: a leather thong holding a small flat stone, on which was printed “I’m Nobody.”
 He then recited the Emily Dickinson poem that inspired it:

 I’m Nobody!
 Who are you?